-Corrected SCDNA estimates (see Step-7 in Sect.
-3.3.3 and Fig. S9 in the Supplement) have higher accuracy than uncorrected estimates (Fig. 12).
-For example, the median KGE' for precipitation is improved from 0.87 to 0.90 after correction.
-The KGE' for T{min} and T{max} is also improved but not as significantly as precipitation.
-The value of β equals 1 for all stations due to the mean value correction.
-For precipitation, γ changes from negative to positive for all stations, whereas the magnitude of the bias (deviation from 1) is smaller after correction.
-As a result, the spatial distribution of metrics for T{min} is also more homogeneous.
+Corrected SCDNA estimates (see Step-7; Fig. S9) have higher accuracy than uncorrected estimates (Fig. 12).
+For example, the median KGE for precipitation is improved from 0.87 to 0.90 after correction.
+The KGE for T{min} and T{max} is also improved but not as significant as precipitation. β equals to one for all stations due to the mean-value correction. y for precipitation changes from negative to positive for all stations, whereas magnitude of bias (deviation from one) is smaller after correction.
+The spatial distribution of metrics for T{min} is also more homogeneous.
+Therefore, the correction procedures are effective.